Large and Deep Factor Models: MLPs and the NTK in the Infinite Width Limit

 As a benchmark example, consider a single-hidden-layer NN

-The simple random feature model \eqref{dd1} of \citep{didisheim2023complexity} is equivalent to the shallow (single hidden layer) neural network \eqref{simple-nn}, with $\theta=W^1\in \R^P,\ W_k=W_k^0\in \R^d,\ P=n_1$.
-However, there is one important caveat.
-While \citep{didisheim2023complexity} only optimize (train) the output neuron weights $W_j^1$ (and get \eqref{msrr-th0} for $\theta=W^1$) and keep the random features $W_k=W_k^0$ fixed (untrained), real-world neural networks are trained end-to-end; that is every single weight, including all weights of all hidden layers, is optimized.
+The simple random feature model is therefore equivalent to the shallow (single hidden layer) neural network \eqref{simple-nn}, with $\theta=W^1\in \R^P,\ W_k=W_k^0\in \R^d,\ P=n_1$.
+However, there is one important caveat: Neural networks are trained end-to-end; that is, every single weight, including all weights of all hidden layers, is optimized.
 E.g., for the simple 1-hidden layer net \eqref{simple-nn}, the whole $\theta=(W^1,W^0,b^0)\in \R^{n_1(d+2)}$ is optimized upon.
-This is obviously a very hard problem: Plugging $f(x;\theta)$ into \eqref{main-1} leads to a loss function

-that is extremely non-convex, with many local minima.
-In the machine learning jargon, the problem has a complex loss landscape.
-This is a big problem.
-If there are so many local minima, which one do we pick?

-Things get even more messy in the over-parametrized regime when $P=\dim(\theta)$ is larger than $T.$ In this case, the minimum in \eqref{main-1} is often exactly zero and is achieved for a continuum of points (a manifold of dimension $P-T$), called the {\it interpolating solutions}: They perfectly interpolate the in-sample data, generating portfolio returns with zero in-sample risk, so that

-So, how do we find those interpolating solutions?
-And how do we pick one among a continuum of them?
-To this end, we need a numerical algorithm to minimize $L(\theta)$.
-While one might think that the details of such an algorithm are an unnecessary nuance, it turns out that this intuition is wrong.
-A deep understanding of the algorithm is necessary for pinning down the nature of DNN-based models.

-Most optimization algorithms used for DNNs are based on gradient descent.
-The idea is simple.
-Given a {\it learning rate} $\eta>0,$ we can initialize $\theta=\theta(0)$ randomly, and then let the parameter vector $\theta\in \R^P$ evolve along the direction of the gradient of $L:$